 Comfort & Fit

 In our tests, we found that the weight of the headset directly correlated with how comfortable it was to wear for an extended period of time.
 Other factors affect the overall fit and comfort of a Bluetooth headset as well, including the wearing style, earbud options and ear hooks.
 All the products we tested come with multiple earbud options and after several rounds of wear-testing, we recommend ear gels that direct sound into your ear canal and in-ear loops for stability.
 Over-ear hooks can help with stability, though we found headsets built specifically for over-ear wear instead of in-ear wear are not quite as comfortable.

-Other Bluetooth Options
+Other Bluetooth options

 With smartphones shedding their headphone jacks, the number and quality of Bluetooth stereo headphones on the market has shot up as well.
 These products have the advantage of better audio quality than Bluetooth mono headsets.
 Bluetooth headphones also have built-in, hands-free calling functionality.
 In addition, you can hear the other end of the call with both ears, though the mics on mono headsets are usually better than those on headphones.
 And if you prefer the idea of headphones but want to go tether free, consider true wireless headphones.
 These tend to be a pricier than normal Bluetooth headphones and many Bluetooth mono headsets, but, again, they can offer better audio quality than a mono headset and don’t have any strings to hold you down.